jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

     drop_table(:locations) if Location.table_exists?
     ```

-    For now, let's keep the example simple to run it manually and drop the tables
-    when we want to run everything from scratch.
+    Let's keep the example simple to run it manually and drop the tables when we want to run everything from scratch.

 ## Processing LTTB in Ruby

 You can find an [old lttb gem][2] available if you want to cut down this step
-but this library is not fully implementing the lttb algorithm and the results
+but this library is not fully implementing the lttb algorithm, and the results
 may differ from the Timescale implementation.

-If you want to understand the algorithm behind the scenes, this step will make it
-very clear and easy to digest.
+If you want to understand the algorithm behind the scenes, this step will make it very clear and easy to digest.
 You can also [preview the original lttb here][15].

 !!!info
     The [original thesis][16] describes lttb as:

     The algorithm works with three buckets at a time and proceeds from left to right.
 The first point which forms the left corner of the triangle (the effective area) is always fixed as the point that was previously selected and one of the points in the middle bucket shall be selected now.
 The question is what point should the algorithm use in the last bucket to form the triangle."

     The obvious answer is to use a brute-force approach and simply try out all the possibilities.
 That is, for each point in the current bucket, form a triangle with all the points in the next bucket.
-It turns out that this gives a fairly good visual result but as with many brute-force approaches it is inefficient.
+It turns out that this gives a fairly good visual result, but as with many brute-force approaches it is inefficient.
 For example, if there were 100 points per bucket, the algorithm would need to calculate the area of 10,000 triangles for every bucket.
 Another and more clever solution is to add a temporary point to the last bucket and keep it fixed.
 That way the algorithm has two fixed points; and one only needs to calculate the number of triangles equal to the number of points in the current bucket.
-The point in the current bucket which forms the largest triangle with these two fixed point in the adjacent buckets is then selected.
+The point in the current bucket which forms the largest triangle with this two fixed point in the adjacent buckets is then selected.
 In figure 4.4 it is shown how point B forms the largest triangle across the buckets with fixed point A (previously selected) and the temporary point C.

     ![LTTB Triangle Bucketing Example](/img/lttb_example.png)

 ### Calculate the area of a Triangle

-To demonstrate the same, let's create a module `Triangle` with an `area` method that accepts three points `a`, `b` and `c` which will be pairs of `x` and `y` cartesian coordinates.
+To demonstrate the same, let's create a module `Triangle` with an `area` method that accepts three points ` a', `b`, and `c`, which will be pairs of `x` and `y' cartesian coordinates.

 ```ruby
 module Triangle